 The only real problem I ran into was that it failed to create a swap file.
 Also, you can only install one desktop environment.

 Have you ever used Manjaro Architect?
-What is favorite command line installer?
+What was your favorite thing about it?
 Please let us know in the comments below.